 33) 95% of CEOs report their organization is empathetic.
 However, only 50% of employees say their CEO is empathetic.
 (Source: Forbes)

 Behaviors that are expected in an organization need to be role modelled; and this starts at the top.
-If you claim that your leaders are emphatic, these need to be showcased by your senior management.
+If you claim that your leaders are empathetic, leaders need to show this.

 34-35) 86% of potential employees would not apply or continue to work for a company that has a bad reputation with former employees or to the public, and 65% would likely leave a job if they felt they were being negatively portrayed in news or social media due to business practices.
 (Source: Randstad) Receiving a ‘Best Place to Work’ award leads to a 0.75% increase in a company’s stock price.
 (Source: Team Stage)

-How a company is present as well as their workplace can have a lasting effect on employees and the overall success of the organization.
+Employer brand and company culture can have a lasting effect on employees and the overall success of the organization.
 Being known for a good place for work can lead to finding and retaining the best talent.

 36) Employees who don’t like their organization’s workplace culture are 24% more likely to quit.
 (Source: Builtin)